aweymo-ui/community/content/6_collaboration.md

 ## Conclusion

-The experience was an excellent primer on being mindful of your own bias as a librarian before entering a community archive space.
+**The experience was an excellent primer on being mindful of your own bias as a librarian before entering a community archive space**.
 Things will look and function differently than what you are used to and it isn’t necessarily right or wrong, they simply are.
 We can tut at the missing images in the scrapbook, but the fact that it has been preserved at all is due completely to forty years of underfunded commitment on the part of the Filipino American National Historic Society and community archives like it.

 Thank you for your time.